 Report in Part IV business transactions for which payments were made during the organization's tax year between the organization and an interested person, if such payments exceeded the reporting thresholds described below, and regardless of when the transaction was entered into by the parties.
+The "ordinary course of business" exception to reporting business relationships on Form 990, Part IV, line 2, does not apply for purposes of Schedule L.

-In general, an organization must report in Part IV with respect to an interested person if: (1) all payments during the year between the organization and the interested person exceeded \$100,000; (2) all payments during the year from a single transaction between such parties exceeded the greater of \$10,000 or 1% of the filing organization's total revenues; or (3) compensation payments by the organization paid to a family member of certain persons exceeded \$10,000.
+In general, an organization must report business transactions in Part IV with respect to an interested person if: (1) all payments during the tax year between the organization and the interested person exceeded \$100,000; (2) all payments during the tax year from a single transaction between such parties exceeded the greater of \$10,000 or 1% of the filing organization's total revenues: (3) compensation payments during the tax year by the organization to a family member of certain persons exceeded \$10,000; or (4) in the case of a joint venture with an interested person, the organization has invested \$10,000 or more in the joint venture, whether or not during the tax year.

-See the reasonable effort instruction, below, applicable to Part IV.
+See Reasonable effort on page 4, applicable to Part IV.
 Special rules permit individual or aggregate transaction reporting.